chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/How-do-we-avoid-incoherence-in-the-ecosystem.md

 > The kind of issues we’re encountering here are also why I’m reluctant to make a 1.0 release in the near future, because we still do have a lot of ecosystem stuff to solve - I don’t believe for a second most people (esp. newcomers) will see a distinction between the PureScript language/compiler 1.0 and the “PureScript product” as a whole.
 But that’s probably another discussion.

+- A core contributor believes that the PureScript language/compiler and the "PureScript product" can be difficult for most people to differentiate.
+- A core contributor believes that a `v1.0` release should include improving the "PureScript product" (the ecosystem).
-- garyb's resitance to making a `v1.0` release are better explained: a `v1.0` PureScript langauge is not the same as a `v1.0` Purescript Ecosystem / Complete Solution to most business problems.
-Most people who hear that there is a `v1.0` PureScript release will think it also includes the latter when it only includes the former.
+- Most people who hear that there is a `v1.0` PureScript release will think it means a "complete solution" when it might only mean the language/compiler.
 This might result in a net-negative press for the language.

 ### Comment